Putney railway station

-Putney railway station serves Putney in the London Borough of Wandsworth, in southwest London straddling Travelcard zone 2 and zone 3.
+Putney railway station serves Putney in the London Borough of Wandsworth, in southwest London straddling London fare zone 2 and 3.
 It is 5 mi 72 chain down the line from London Waterloo.

 The station and all trains serving it are operated by South Western Railway.
 It has four platforms and is 500 m from East Putney Underground station.

 History

 The station opened when the Nine Elms to Richmond line came into service on 27 July 1846 and was rebuilt in 1885-6 when the track was turned to quadruple as today, as far as Barnes.

 Services

+All services at Putney are operated by South Western Railway.

-The typical off-peak service at the station in trains per hour is:
+The typical off-peak service in trains per hour is: